 Once a room or closet is clear, take some time to ponder and plan before you immediately start putting more stuff into it.
 There is absolutely nothing wrong with having empty spots for a few days until you determine their best purpose.

+Once you transform your home into a peaceful sanctuary with our expert tips, you can incorporate minimalist design principles, soothing colors, and natural elements to establish a serene oasis where you can unwind and recharge.
 Are you feeling it?
 Is the fever to get an organized home taking hold?
 Try curing it with some neat, organized, functional spaces!